 Summer/Fall Phase (August - November, 2019): you will spend a significant amount of time refining your trial protocol and grant proposal, and preparing for the Mock Study Section which will be held in November 2019.
 Again, you will need to spend at least 2-3 hours per week working on assignments, reviewing course material, participating in small group meetings by teleconference, and attending webinars remotely.
 Pre-tests and self-assessments will both take about 1 hour each month.
 The intention is that this time after the residential course will be similar to what you would already be doing in preparing a trial protocol/grant proposal, but will be enhanced by the mentorship and structure of this course.

 [Prior to the course] I spent about 4-6 hours per week in writing grant application and protocol for my project.
 One of the great advantages of the course is the ability to get expert, independent feedback on the proposed project.
 I wanted to have strong working application in advance of starting the course so [I] could hit the ground running.

 During the course, I spent 4-8 hours per week working on the grant application/protocol submissions including writing, prep work (e.g. surveying patients, meeting with collaborators, discussions with funding agency, etc).
 This is work I would have been doing whether I took the [course] or not.
 I spent an additional 1-2 hours per week with formal seminars.

 7. Is there an advanced track?

-Please see the application for details.
-Applicants with more advanced clinical trial ideas that may benefit from adaptive designs, clinical trial simulation, or both may have an opportunity to have additional planning activities.
-Given the complexity of this sort of this sort of design work, you would need to have a collaborating biostatistician from your institution who is interested in working with you.
+Background on the advanced track: In previous years applicants with more advanced clinical trial ideas that may have benefited from adaptive designs, clinical trial simulation, or both were given the opportunity to apply for an advanced track that provided additional planning activities.
+Given the complexity of this sort of design work with clinical trial simulation and many design iterations, a collaborating biostatistician from the same institution was requred to work with the clinician.